Spinyya/AzbukaDorog/README.md

 # azbukadorog

-Azbuka dorog this app for learning pdd on smar5tr
+Azbuka dorog this app for learning pdd on smarter

 ## Getting Started